ardugnome/N1MM_ESP32_UDP/readme.md

 i2c_scan    -good for finding out your OLED's address

+Inside WiCS-4.py replace the "SSID" and "pass" with your own WiFi credentials.

+When finished testing, rename the WiCS-4.py file to main.py to start at boot.

 Features:

-Band change (160-6m) less 5Mhz, 144, 222 and 432MHz  pulls high a pin corresponding to relay 1-10 for your band decoder Pins for 2m and 432 are used to drive the OLED
+Band change (160-6m) less 5Mhz, 144, 222 and 432MHz.
+Pulls pin high, corresponding to "relay" 1-10 for band decoder output.
+Pins for 2m and 432 are used to drive the OLED and should not be used unless you do not inteito have a screen.

-Antenna change in automatic mode: flip the switch to auto mode and have N1MM broadcast UDP *see note below *Requires internet connection with your home WiFi, antenna change is done by pressing ALT+F9 in N1MM assuming the antenna/band combination was set up correctly in N1MM>Config>ConfigPorts>Antennas
+Antenna change in automatic mode: flip the switch to auto mode and toggle antennas with Alt+F9 in N1MM *see note below *Requires internet connection with your home WiFi, assuming N1MM is configured properly to broadcast UDP and is running, the antenna/band combination needs to be set up correctly in N1MM>Config>ConfigPorts>Antennas

 Antenna change in manual mode: flip manual/auto to manual, and rotate the knob to desired antenna.

-Radio change (Radio1 vs. Radio2) for SO2R is being broadcasted by N1MM
+Radio number 1 vs 2 as decided from UDP stream.
+(Not used yet)

 For more information on N1MM:  https://n1mmwp.hamdocs.com/

 For more information on UDP XML: https://n1mmwp.hamdocs.com/appendices/external-udp-broadcasts

 Typical debug output: